rdewes/CS-greybox-MVP-ansible/README.md

 <more about CS greybox MVP here, eventually...>

-**original readme from ansible-oracle-modules follows from here...**
+**original readme from oravirt/ansible-oracle-modules follows from here...**

 - If you have any questions/requests just create an issue and I'll look into it
 - I've also included a playbook (test-modules.yml) that'll give you an idea on how the modules can be used.